-BUILDING PERMIT: The written authority issued by the building inspector permitting the construction, removal, moving, alteration, demolition, or use of a building in conformity with the provision of this Ordinance is permitted to exist for a specific reason for a specific period of time.
-An example of a temporary building is a trailer used on construction site.
+BUILDING PERMIT: The written authority issued by the building inspector permitting the construction, removal, moving, alteration, demolition, or use of a building in conformity with the provision of this Ordinance

 BUILDING, PRINCIPAL: A building or group of buildings in which is conducted the main or principal use of the lot on which the building is situated.
 (See "BUILDING, ACCESSORY" and "USE, PRINCIPAL".)